BACK

 You may not consider customer support a feature of your property management software, but it can be.
 Good support is worth its weight in gold.
 It’s especially critical when it involves the operation of your business.

 PRO TIP: Look for property management software that offers you a dedicated account representative, live chat, or help center at no additional charge.
-These tools pay off big in terms of tenant satisfaction and loyalty.
+With some software, the quality of support depends on your tier or package.
+Dependable support shouldn’t cost a fortune, though.

 Rental Advertising